iobroker-community-adapters/ioBroker.synology/docs/en/template.md

 # This is Documentation

-Follow these steps to configure 2FA:
+Follow these steps to configure 2FA in DSM6:

 ![Picture](img/2FA_step_1.png)